danielboots/fytletic/README.md

 * Products model: Includes all products in the shop.
 * Profile model: takes the user as the primary key here and links the data across many of the other tables so that a registered users data is accessible across the tables and to their account.
 * News model contains all of the data pertaining to the creation of posts and commenting.
+* Contact model - allows visitors to contact the site administration and the site admin to read the messages alongside their contact details in the admin panel.
+Linked to the Google SMTP server for admin notification emails on live deployed site.